 And that's the bottom line.
 We have to stop acting like the people that we follow on social media are not real people.
 Like Brandy, I picked up a couple pounds over the past few years but f*ck it.
 That doesn't mean I'm ready to wake up to a post or video on social media speculating if I'm pregnant.
 Reality TV makes it seem like the entertainers that we love are intangible characters, but they are actually just people like you and me, trying to live their best lives before the sun goes down.

 "I really care about being great, and being my greatest self.
 When I don't believe in a song I shouldn't do it.
 You can't reach everybody if you don't believe in your song and believe in yourself on the song.
 Yes I can make it sound good but if I don't believe in it, it's not going to go anywhere."

 Brandy said in the interview that she's currently working on a new album and knows that her fans will continue to receive the very best of her.
-To watch the full interview click here or watch below.
+To watch the full interview click here.